Table of Contents

 When you move in with a roommate

 Renters insurance doesn’t cover roommates by default.
-You can add your roommate to your policy by naming them as an additional insured, but this comes with significant downsides, and we recommend maintaining separate policies instead of sharing one.
+However, you can get your roommate coverage by naming them as an additional insured on your renters insurance policy.
+Beware: doing so comes with significant downsides, so we recommend maintaining separate policies instead of sharing one.

 When you move, take inventory of your possessions and make note of any items that you buy for your new house or apartment.
 Keep track of who pays for what.